We are a big and international group, combining many different backgrounds into productive research.

 I joined the Moriggl lab in 2021 as a lab technician after studying molecular biology at the University of Vienna.
 I like to eat homemade pasta, traveling (in non-pandemic times) and being creative.

 Anna Schönbichler, MSc

 Research Assistant in Group Orlova

-I studied medical biotechnology in both Austria and Sweden and I am happy to be a part of the exciting project in drug development led by Anna Orlova.
-I enjoy being creative and trying out new things, both at work and in my free time.
+I studied medical biotechnology in both Austria and Sweden and I am happy to be a part of the exciting drug development project led by Anna Orlova.
+I enjoy reading, being creative and trying out new things, both at work and in my free time.

 I have worked with Richard Moriggl as a histology technician since August 2012 and I am solely responsible for all histology activities.
 I learn something new everyday; technical and not technical.
 I love to work with everyone in our team.

 Lab Technician (Currently focusing on becoming a mom)